cacilhas/kodumaro/docs/2023/06/writing-games.md

 ![Itch.io](//cacilhas.info/img/itch-io-icon.png)

 I’m simply fascinated by indie game development.
-It’s free from a bunch of programming concerns, and allows us to explore new horinzons.
+It’s free from a bunch of programming concerns, and allows us to explore new horizons.

 I’m tired of development risks due to **money** – always money!
-Nothing is more important in our Capitalist system than money, not culture, not even human lifes; money is in the society’s kernel, and it leads to a lotta stress.
+Nothing is more important in our Capitalist system than money, not culture, not even human lives; money is in the society’s kernel, and it leads to a lotta stress.
 I’m really tired of it.

 I’d really take a way out if I find it, and indie game development seems to be a promising one.
 Anyway it had never been for me.